-This crazy delicious Kale And Brussels Sprouts Salad is easy to make…and even easier to eat!
+This crazy delicious Kale And Brussels Sprouts Salad is easy to make...and even easier to eat.
+It's fancy enough for a holiday table, but quick enough for a weeknight meal.
+Plus, you can make it in advance - perfect for meal prep too!

 This salad features all your favorite fall and winter flavors.
 Shredding the raw Brussels Sprouts adds a nice bit of crunch.
 Salty pecorino, toasted pumpkin seeds, and a tangy mustard vinaigrette make this side worthy of a place at your Thanksgiving feast- but easy enough to round out a weeknight meal.

-PS: this one is a make-ahead wonder, is last for 3 days in the fridge, perfect for meal prep or making in advance for a party!
+PS: this salad is a make-ahead wonder, it lasts for 3 days in the fridge, perfect for meal prep or making in advance for a party!

 Crazy Delicious Kale And Brussels Sprouts Salad